Is HPV curable?

 Most people who have HPV will experience no symptoms.
 So, unless you are tested during a smear test (as part of the national cervical screening programme for example), it is very hard to know if you have the virus or not.

 People with a cervix over 25 are invited to regular cervical screenings, widely known as smear tests.
 These tests aim to prevent cancer by identifying any abnormalities at an early stage.
 This can then be monitored and/or treated, so that they do not get the chance to become cancerous.

 Certain types of HPV cause most cases of genital warts, an STI that cause small fleshy growths, bumps or skin changes anywhere on the genitals or around the anus or on the upper thighs.

-So, can HPV be cured?
+Can HPV be cured?

-The short answer is no, there’s no known HPV cure, which is a potentially scary thought.
-However you can be vaccinated against the virus.
+You can also get vaccinated against HPV.
 Whilst these vaccines won’t protect you from ever catching HPV, they can protect you from the strains that are most likely to cause you cancer.

 Is it possible to treat HPV naturally?

 Again the answer here is no, there is no natural cure for HPV infections.
-Many people’s bodies will fight off the HPV without them knowing, and the virus will go within 2 years.
+Many people’s bodies will fight off the HPV without them knowing, and the virus will go within two years.
 So while there may be no natural or medical cure, your body may just naturally fight off the virus.